Mesothelioma and Fertility in Men

 Radiation Therapy and Fertility

-Radiation is also used to treat mesothelioma.
-This therapy uses a concentrated high-energy beam to shrink tumors.
-Radiation is usually done either before surgery to reduce tumor size, making it easier to remove, or after surgery to reduce the possibility of recurrence.
 Radiation kills cells, which is why it is aimed directly at a tumor.
-If the radiation is administered in the vicinity of the testicles, or in the brain near the pituitary gland, it can cause damage that reduces fertility.
-This may occur during mesothelioma treatments if radiation is being used to shrink metastatic tumors.
+If the radiation is administered in the vicinity of the testicles or the brain near the pituitary gland, it can reduce fertility.
+This may occur during mesothelioma treatments if radiation is used to shrink metastatic tumors.

 Testicular Mesothelioma

-Mesothelioma is a rare cancer and the rarest form of mesothelioma affects the testicles.
+Mesothelioma is a rare cancer, and the rarest form of mesothelioma affects the testicles.
 This incredibly rare cancer is officially known as mesothelioma of the tunica vaginalis testis.
 Only 100 or so cases have ever been reported, some in men as young as twenty.
-The tunica vaginalis is the thin layer of mesothelium that surrounds the testes.[2]
+The tunica vaginalis is the thin layer of the mesothelium that surrounds the testes.[3]

-The prognosis for this type of mesothelioma is typically better than for other types.
-This is because treatment is a simple surgery to remove the tumor.
-There are potential risks, however, and when surgery is performed near the testes, there could be possible damage to the reproductive organs.
+However, there are potential risks, and when surgery is performed near the testes, there could be possible damage to the reproductive organs.
 In some of the few reported cases of this type of mesothelioma, patients had an entire testicle removed.
-This obviously had a huge impact on patient fertility.[2]
+This obviously had a huge impact on patient fertility.[3]

 Preserving Fertility

 Talk to your medical team about fertility if you think you may want to have children.
-It is unlikely you’ll be able to preserve fertility after cancer treatments get started, so if this is something important to you, bring this up with your care team prior to starting.
-Your doctors may not realize fertility is a concern, so don’t be afraid to ask questions before you undergo any mesothelioma treatments.
+It is unlikely you’ll be able to preserve fertility after cancer treatments get started, so if this is something important to you, bring this up with your care team before starting.

 Using a sperm bank is one of the most successful ways to ensure the ability to conceive a child after cancer treatment.
 Sperm is stored frozen and can be used later for in vitro fertilization.
 Even frozen samples with low sperm numbers can be used successfully to conceive, and frozen samples remain viable for decades.[3]

 Fertility preservation during cancer treatment can bring up some strong emotions.
-Oncology fertility doctors are comfortable with having these conversations and can guide you and your partner through this process.
+Oncology fertility doctors are comfortable having these conversations and can guide you and your partner through this process.
 If you are a man with mesothelioma, know your options.
 If you are considering having children, know that cancer does not mean the end of your fertility.

-Page Medically Reviewed and Edited by Anne Courtney, AOCNP, DNP
+Anne Courtney, AOCNP, DNP

-Anne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
+Medical Reviewer and EditorAnne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
 She has years of oncology experience working with patients with malignant mesothelioma, as well as other types of cancer.
 Dr. Courtney currently works at University of Texas LIVESTRONG Cancer Institutes.